 - Beware of requests, hints, or insinuations by any government official for any kind of payment in cash, even relatively small sums.
-Cash payments are prohibited. - Beware of requests for unusual payments, such as unforeseen taxes, permit fees, or expediting charges, especially while government officials appear to be delaying payments.
+Cash payments are prohibited. - Beware of requests for unusual payments, such as unforeseen taxes, permit fees, or expediting charges, especially while government officials appear to be delaying obligatory or ministerial action.
+These are likely disguised facilitating payments.